Shokokon, Illinois: Commerce

-The majority of the commercial buildings moved several miles southeast to be near the newly built Carthage and Burlington Railroad railroad station at Carman in 1869.
+The majority of the commercial buildings moved several miles southeast to be near the newly built Carthage and Burlington Railroad station at Carman in 1869.
 There are a few businesses within the township.

-River and Levee System
+River and levee system

-Located within the Pool 19 (also known as Lake Cooper), Shokokon relationship to the Mississippi River is complex, the levee system is on the opposite side of the township.
-The Army Corps of Engineers designated the township under the Henderson County Drainage District #2.
-It is estimated at least 28,000 acres were under water in Henderson County (which Shokokon is located) due to the flooding of 2008.
+Located within the Pool 19 (also known as Lake Cooper), Shokokon's relationship to the Mississippi River is complex, the levee system is on the opposite side of the township.
+The United States Army Corps of Engineers designated the township under the Henderson County Drainage District #2.
+It is estimated that at least 28,000 acres were under water in Henderson County (which Shokokon is located) due to the flooding of 2008.

 The township has no protection from flooding.

 The township has weathered several historic floods, namely five in the 21st century and the Great Flood of 1993 which left the township underwater for months.
 Over the township's history, a small number of summer residences have been built in the unincorporated village.
 The structures are typically elevated high enough to stay dry during most periods of flooding.